Ghost-141/Car-Numb-Plate-Detection-Extraction/README.md

 # Car Number Plate Detection and Extraction

-This project is a Python application for detecting and extracting car number plates from a video stream.
+This project is based on python for detecting and extracting car license plate number from a video stream.
 It uses a combination of object detection, tracking, and optical character recognition (OCR) to identify vehicles, track them, and read their license plates.

 ## Features

-*   **Vehicle Detection:** Detects cars, trucks, and motorcycles in a video.
-*   **Vehicle Tracking:** Tracks the detected vehicles across frames to maintain a unique ID for each vehicle.
-*   **License Plate Detection:** Locates and extracts license plates from the detected vehicles.
+*   **License Plate Detection:** Detects license plates from the detected vehicles.
-*   **License Plate Recognition:** Reads the characters from the license plates using OCR.
+*   **License Plate Recognition:** Extract the characters from the license plates using OCR.
 *   **CSV Output:** Saves the results, including the vehicle ID, license plate number, and confidence score, to a CSV file.
-*   **Video Output:** Creates a new video with bounding boxes drawn around the detected license plates.
+*   **Video Output:** Creates a new video with bounding boxes drawn around the detected license plates followed by extracted text.

 ## Libraries Used

 *   **Python:** The core programming language.
 *   **OpenCV:** For video processing and saving.
-*   **Model:** The core model used here is YOLO.
+*   **Model:**
-    * **Vechicle Detection:** For detecting vechiles I have used `yolo11n` pre-trained model.
+    * **Vechicle Detection:** For detecting vechiles, I have used `yolo11n` pre-trained model.
-    * **License Plate Detection:** For license plate detection I have used yolov11 fine-tuned model(`anpr-demo-model.pt`) on lincense plate dataset
+    * **License Plate Detection:** For license plate detection, I have fine-tuned `yolo11n` on lincense plate [dataset](https://universe.roboflow.com/roboflow-universe-projects/license-plate-recognition-rxg4e).
 *   **DeepSort:** For tracking the detected vehicles.
-*   **EasyOCR:** For extracting the text on the license plates.
+*   **EasyOCR:** For extracting the text of detected license plates.

 ## Installation